Meowrin/Yufine-Best-Girl/Yufine Raid Boss Guide.md

 <sub> Regretting skipping that Yufine banner now? ![](https://cdn.discordapp.com/attachments/559991088035921920/651969567291342849/SmugBucky.png) </sub>

-> P.S: Oh btw, this is not a PvP guide, although you can run basically the same shit in PvP and feed all the fights but don't let me stop you (well cause there's no -90% speed on your raid boss to counter enough times to extend buffs and Basars have like 125% Eff even while on 250 speed, but hey, new flash, you can run up to 280% ER now with Strak Elena buff and a lot of ER subs).
-But you can run Helga to easily fight non-stripping defense instead cause it's the same ~~as long as Candlestick procs~~.
+> P.S: Oh btw, this is not a PvP guide, although you can run basically the same shit in PvP and feed all the fights but don't let me stop you.
+But you can run Helga to easily fight non-stripping defense instead cause it's kinda the same ~~as long as Candlestick procs~~.

 **Legacy:** here for convenience (pretty common terms but you'll never know)
 - ER = Effect Resistance (the stat that let you resist more than just RNG 15%)